glassroom/heinsen_attention/README.md

 *Q: "Is this method a special case of ``linear attention'' as proposed by [Katharopoulos et al (2020)](https://arxiv.org/abs/2006.16236)?"*

 A: Yes.
-The quadratic-cost formulation is easily expressible as a special case of linear attention that normalizes the matrix multiplication of exponentiated queries and keys, giving us a _joint Softmax function over dot-products of exponentials_:
+The quadratic-cost formulation is expressible as a special case of linear attention.
+It's the special case that applies exponential kernel feature maps:

 $$\text{Softmax}\left( \log \frac{\exp(Q) \exp(K)^T}{\exp(c)} \right) V = \begin{bmatrix} \displaystyle \frac{\exp(Q) \exp(K)^T}{\sum_{[n_K]} \exp(Q) \exp(K)^T} \end{bmatrix} V,$$

 where $\sum_{[n_K]}$ sums over the dimension indexed by the number of keys.
 It turns out this special case is expressible _entirely as a composition of log-sums of exponentials_.
 Initially, we didn't realize our modification was a special case of linear attention.
 In hindsight, we're a bit embarrassed that we didn't see it right away.
 Maybe our gray matter was temporarily stuck on subpar local optima?
 Please see shaochenze's comment [here](https://github.com/glassroom/heinsen_attention/issues/1).

+Note that the feature function corresponding to an exponential kernel is infinite dimensional.

 *Q: "How can I help?"*